decaporg/decap-cms/website/site/content/docs/authentication-backends.md

 With GitLab's Implicit Grant, users can authenticate with GitLab directly from the client.
 To do this:

 1. Follow the [GitLab docs](https://docs.gitlab.com/ee/integration/oauth_provider.html#adding-an-application-through-the-profile) to add your Netlify CMS instance as an OAuth application.
 For the **Redirect URI**, enter the address where you access Netlify CMS, for example, `https://www.mysite.com/admin`.
 For scope, select `api`.
 2. GitLab will give you an **Application ID**.
-Copy this and enter it in your `config.yml` file, along with the following settings:
+Copy this and enter it in your Netlify CMS `config.yml` file, along with the following settings:

     ```yaml
     backend: